larryhastings/big/README.md

 #### State transitions

-To transition to a new state, simply assign to the 'state' attribute.
+To transition to a new state, simply assign to the `state` attribute.

 * If `state_class` is `None`, you may use *any* value as a state